msk-access/biometrics/genotype.md

 All analyses output a CSV file containing the metrics from comparing each sample.
 An interactive heatmap can also optionally be produced by supplying the `--plot` flag.
 These outputs are saved either to the current working directory or to a folder you specify via `--outdir`.

 {% hint style="info" %}
-It also automatically outputs two sets of clustering results: \(1\) the first set just clusters your input samples, and \(2\) the second set clusters your input samples and samples in the database.
+It also automatically outputs two sets of clustering results:

+1. The first set just clusters your input samples, and
+2. The second set clusters your input samples and samples in the database.

 Please see the [cluster](cluster.md) documentation to understand the output files.
 {% endhint %}

 ### CSV files